rappasoft/laravel-livewire-tables/docs/datatable/events.md

 weight: 2
 ---

+### Listened For
-These are the available events on the datatable component that you can fire from your application:
+These are the available events on the datatable component that you can fire from your application, or client-side

-### refreshDatatable
+#### refreshDatatable

 ```php
 $this->dispatch('refreshDatatable');